fasakinhenry/alx-webstack/README.md

 - Time management: We struggled to meet deadlines but improved by setting clear goals and working in smaller tasks.

 - Team coordination: The team faced challenges working together but used regular meetings to stay aligned.

+## Lessons-Learned

+- We learned the basics of Django and how to build web applications with it.

+- We improved our understanding of how backend and frontend technologies work together.

+- Teamwork and communication are very important when working on a project.